dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Infrastructure/ReadMe.Infrastructure.md

 In other words: on retry perform only these operation that were not processed.

 Example: we are publishing the domain event that has 3 event handlers.
 Lets assume that event handler 1 and 2 execute properly, but event handler 3 fails.
 This effects in publishing the domain event again, because of the retry mechanism.
-Because of this, the event handler 1 and 2 will be called again.
+Therefore, the event handler 1 and 2 is called again.
-If one of this event handler would deal with payment, the customer would be charged twice.
+If one of this event handlers would deal with payment, the customer would be charged twice.

-To deal with this problem we define **OutboxMessageConsumer** class in the Persistence Layer.
+To overcome this problem we define **OutboxMessageConsumer** class in the Persistence Layer.
-It contains the id that matches the id of OutboxMessage.
-It also contains the name, that will come from the event handler that is being executed.
+It contains id that matches the id of OutboxMessage and the name, that will come from the event handler, that is being executed.
-Therefore, we configure this entity to contain the compose key:
+Thus, we configure this entity to contain the compose key:

 ```csharp
 builder.HasKey(outboxMessageConsumer => new